Updated March 18, 2026

 How to avoid

-Scottish notes work everywhere in Scotland.
-If traveling to England afterward, spend Scottish notes in Scotland or exchange at a bank.
+Scottish notes work everywhere in Scotland without issues.
+If travelling to England afterward, try to spend your Scottish notes in Scotland or exchange them at a bank.
+Contactless payment is widely accepted and avoids the issue entirely.

 Frequently Asked Questions About Edinburgh

-From July 24, 2026, Edinburgh charges a 5% Visitor Levy on all paid overnight accommodation, capped at 5 nights.
-It's the UK's first tourist tax.
-UK residents are NOT exempt.
+From July 24, 2026, Edinburgh charges a 5% Visitor Levy on all paid overnight accommodation, capped at 5 consecutive nights.
+It's the UK's first-ever tourist tax.
+UK residents are NOT exempt — everyone pays.
+Budget an extra 5% on your hotel bill.

-Not from shops — Scottish law prohibits alcohol sales in shops between 10 PM and 10 AM.
-Bars and restaurants serve until their licensed closing time (usually midnight-1 AM, some until 3 AM).
+Not from shops — Scottish law prohibits alcohol sales in all retail stores between 10 PM and 10 AM.
+Bars and restaurants serve until their licensed closing time, typically midnight-1 AM on weekends, with some late-night venues open until 3 AM.

-Technically restricted by local bylaws, but quiet drinking in parks is widely tolerated.
-Being drunk and disorderly will attract police attention.
+Technically restricted by local bylaws with fines of £50-£100.
+However, quiet drinking in parks like The Meadows is widely tolerated, especially in summer.
+Being drunk and disorderly will attract police attention regardless.

-Yes — Edinburgh's Hogmanay street party is ticketed with capacity limits.
-Buy tickets months in advance.
+Yes — Edinburgh's Hogmanay street party is a ticketed event with strict capacity limits and security checks.
+Buy tickets months in advance from the official website.
 The midnight fireworks can be viewed for free from Calton Hill.

 Also Visiting Nearby...